vectara/vectara-answer/README.md

 ## Configuration

-After the configuration process has created your `.env` file, you are free to make modifications to it to suit your development needs.
+The following defines the full set of configuration parameters available in the `config.yaml` file that you can control.

+When deployed the configuration process creates a `.env` file that is then used inside the docker container or in local deployment, so feel free to update that file as well.

 ### Search (required)